 9. Avoid Shooting From High Angle

 This is another most commonly committed mistake from the beginners.
-Most of the birds are very small and stands only few inches to feet on the ground.
+Most of the birds are very small and stands only a few inches to feet on the ground.
 If you take photographs from your eye level, which is often 5 to 6 feet, then you are looking down at the bird.
-This makes the bird to look dwarf or intimidated in the photograph.
+This makes the bird look dwarf or intimidated in the photograph.

 Always shoot the bird at eye level by sitting down or lying down!

 You are now ready to get decent bird photographs.
-Go through the list several times and check each of your image while composing to see if you are committing any of these mistakes.
+Go through the list several times and check each of your images while composing to see if you are committing any of these mistakes.
 Correct them then and there.
 You will see that your bird photography is improving day by day.

 If you want to see how to compose on all different situations, then look at the photographs of your favorite photographers.
 Understand how they are composing their bird photographs.
 You will start taking better bird photographs instantly!

-Learn how to take better bird photographs in less than an hour! [thrive_2step id=’2988′]Download this easy-to-read Bird Photography FREE eBook Now![/thrive_2step]
+Learn how to take better bird photographs in less than an hour!

-Also, share your opinions in the comments.
+Please share your opinions in the comments.
 It would be definitely helpful to the readers if you know of any other important mistakes that one should avoid.